pyodide/pyodide-blog/content/posts/jspi-and-function-pointer-cast-handling.md

 I wrote [a blog post](content/posts/function-pointer-cast-handling.md) about this problem in 2021.
 Python extensions often declare functions with one signature, cast them to a different signature with more arguments, and call them with extra arguments.
+This is undefined behavior according to the C standard, but works in practice with most major compilers and architectures.

-The WebAssembly `call_indirect` function which calls a function pointer traps if the function pointer does not have the expected type.
+However, WebAssembly is more strict and `call_indirect` instruction which calls a function pointer traps if the function pointer does not have the expected type.
 For example suppose we have code like this:
 ```C